 It goes like this:

-So this is what your marketing materials, copywriting techniques, advertising campaigns, brand content, and social media all need to be geared towards.
-Of course, this all needs to still be wrapped and framed in classic Direct Response style.
+So this is what your marketing materials, copywriting techniques, advertising campaigns, brand content (covered in my article on brand positioning examples), and social media all need to be geared towards.
+Of course, this all needs to still be wrapped and framed in classic Direct Response Marketing style.

 You do this so you can actually deliver upon the value they’re expecting, with superior products and services that fix their problems and help them achieve their chief aims, with ease.